MajidALILOUCH/MajidALILOUCH/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

--  I'm a self-taught front-end developer who's passionate about building great-looking websites.
+-  I'm a self-taught web developer who's passionate about building great-looking websites.
 On my GitHub profile, you'll find a collection of personal projects and code samples that I've worked on.
 I hope you find them useful and inspiring for your own projects.
 Let's connect and collaborate on something beautiful!

 <h3> 🛠 &nbsp;Tech Stack</h3>